Yashwanth353/web-penetration/README.md

 2 Demonstrate how these vulnerabilities could be exploited by attackers.<br>

-3 Provide remediation recommendations for each discovered vulnerability.<br>

-4 Improve security testing skills by hands-on practice on a real-world application.<br>
+3 Improve security testing skills by hands-on practice on a real-world application.<br>

 ## Project Features: